christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-While keeping that in mind, when looking at this plot, it’s a good time to start thinking about the algorithm the model might be running.
+While keeping all of that in mind, when looking at this plot, it’s a good time to start thinking about the algorithm the model might be running.
 Specifically, for the attention heads with high positive attribution scores, we can see `the` is attending to `basket` with high confidence, particularly the second time basket is referenced, and `box` with lower confidence.
 How might this head’s behavior be influencing the logit difference score?

 We can also start to see how our earlier observations on FOL, semantics, and pragmatics could potentially play out within the mechanism.
 Regarding FOL properties and relations, the model is attending to instances of `basket` where only `John` interacted with it.